sablier-labs/flow/PRECISION-ISSUE.md

 \text{ongoing debt} = \frac{rps_{18} \cdot \text{elapsed time}}{10^{18-N}}
 ```

-Descaling, thereforem can re-introduces a delay as described in the previous section.
-However, note that this problem
+Descaling, therefore can re-introduces a delay as described in the previous section.
+However, note that this problem can
-can only be seen when the following conditions are met:
+only be seen when the following conditions are met:

 1. Streamed token has less than 18 decimals; and
 2. `rps` has more significant digits than `mvt` [^1]

 > [!IMPORTANT] $2^{nd}$ condition is crucial in this problem.

-A simple example to demonstrate the problem can be found by choosing an `rps` such that it is less than the `mvt`, such
+A simple example to demonstrate the issue can be found by choosing an `rps` such that it is less than the `mvt`, such as
-as rps = 0.000000_011574e18 (i.e. ~ `0.000010e6` tokens / day).
+`rps = 0.000000_011574e18` (i.e. ~ `0.000010e6` tokens / day).

-### Unlock and Constant Interval
+### Unlock Interval

-Ongoing debt is defined as the product of rps and the elapsed time, divided by the scaling factor (i.e. $10^{18-N}$).
-It
-is the amount of

-In case of above example, because of the delay caused by descaling and the mvt, there exists a time range, $[t_0,t_1]$,
-during which the ongoing debt remains _constant_.
+In case of above example, we have a time range $[t_0,t_1]$ during which the ongoing debt remains _constant_.
+These
+values are _timestamps_.

-So, we define the **unlock interval** as the time period (in seconds) it would take for ongoing debt to incerement by
+So, we define the **unlock interval** as the number of seconds that would need to pass for ongoing debt to increment by
-`mvt` i.e. the number of seconds at which it "unlocks" one unit of token.
+`mvt`.

 Using the same example, we can calculate `unlock_interval` as follows: